Built-ins

 #font

-sets the font properties for text.
+font sets the font properties for text.
 The font properties are

 Example